Who can apply?

 Reviews about decisions in respect of assessing and banding your application will be looked at by a manager in the Housing Needs team.

-If you are unable to access the internet to apply or you are having difficulties with completing the on-line form then please contact our Customer Services team at the Gateway on 01892 526121 or the Housing Allocations team email@example.com.
-We are able to offer a paper copy of the form if you require it.
+If you are unable to access the internet to apply or you are having difficulties with completing the on-line form then please contact our the Allocations Team on 01892 545 151 or email email@example.com.

 Some documents on this page may not be in an accessible format.
 If you require any documents in an accessible format, please complete our online form to request them.